 Are front brakes more expensive than rear brakes?

 Yes.
 Front brake components are larger because the front brakes handle 60 to 70 percent of stopping force.
-Front pad and rotor replacement typically costs $50 to $100 more per axle than rear.
-However, front pads also wear faster, so you may need to replace them more frequently.
+Front pad and rotor replacement typically costs more per axle than rear due to the larger parts.
+Front pads also wear faster, so you may need to replace them more frequently.

 Can I drive with grinding brakes?

 You should not.
 Grinding means the brake pad material is gone and metal is contacting the rotor directly.
 Every mile you drive in this condition damages the rotors further, increases your stopping distance, and risks brake failure.
-What starts as a $150 to $300 pad replacement can turn into a $500 to $1,000+ repair if the rotors and possibly calipers are damaged from driving on metal-to-metal contact.
+What starts as a simple pad replacement becomes a much more expensive repair when the rotors and possibly calipers are damaged from driving on metal-to-metal contact.

 Should I replace all four brakes at once?